virtualagc/virtualagc/yaShuttle/ported/README.md

   * In the case of `INTO` referring to a string, whatever string is referred to cannot be changed in place, since strings in Python are immutable.
 Instead, the `MOVE()` function returns the address of a new string (of the same length as the original) which the calling code should use to replace the original one.

 In principle, in XPL `MOVE()` could also be used to transfer non-list data, or data not aligned on the obvious boundaries.
 If this situation needs to be supported, some rethinking may become necessary.

+# <a name="VUser"></a>Virtual Memory User Guide

+In porting FLOWGEN (and I presume, OPT, AUX, and PASS2), it is becoming important that the virtual memory system actually *works*, whereas for PASS1 I basically just needed it not to do anything bad.
+I'm realizing belatedly that that means I need some way to actually verify that it's working.
+And to do that, I need to write test code, for which I need an understanding of how the thing is actually used.
+Which given that there's no documentation of it, and no helpful advice about it likely to appear from external sources, I need to first contrive a user guide for it on my own initiative.

+First, the basic underlying theory of what it's doing ...
+I think.
+Some of this will be a reprise of statements already made above.
+The virtual memory consists of the following two entities:

+ 1. Physically it's random-access file FILE6(.bin), arranged as up to 400 (`VMEM_TOTAL_PAGES+1`) "pages" of 3360 (`VMEM_PAGE_SIZE`) bytes each.
+Each page has a unique index number from 0 through `VMEM_TOTAL_PAGES+1`.
+The index number -1 is used to mean "no page", while `VMEM_LAST_PAGE` is the index of the highest page actually present in the file.
+ 2. There are 3 (`VMEM_LIM_PAGES+1`) pages buffered in memory at any given time.
+The 3-element array `VMEM_PAD_PAGE[]` lists the page numbers that are currently memory-resident.
+The array `VMEM_PAD_ADDR[]` lists the "addresses" at which the 3 memory buffers reside in memory.

+> It is in `VMEM_PAD_ADDR[]` that things start to go wrong on us in a straightforward port of the HAL/S compiler's code from XPL to Python, because these addresses are not fixed, but rather change in the course of operation.
+That's because rather than *copying* information to or from the virtual-memory buffers when we want to get data into or out of virtual memory, you instead just change the pointers.
+And since we neither have "pointers" in Python, nor would the organization of data in memory match what we need for storage in virtual memory, the use of`VMEM_PAD_ADDR[]` to store pointers to data simply doesn't work for us.

+Of the 3 pages potentially in memory buffers at in given moment, these are not selected by the user, but rather by the virtual-memory system according to some strategy.
+Each of the three pages has one of the following three interpretations, and these are shuffled around during operation as buffered pages are released or new pages become buffered:

+  * `VMEM_LAST_PAGE` &mdash; the most-recently used page.
+  * `VMEM_PRIOR_PAGE` &mdash; the next-most-recently used page.
+  * `VMEM_LOOK_AHEAD_PAGE` &mdash; the "look-ahead" page, buffered automatically by the virtual-memory system on the assumption it's the next one that will be needed.

+TBD

 # <a name="Samples"></a>Sample HAL/S Source Code